victor-matthew-folder/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-AJEKUNLE RUKAYAT-template.md

 <!-- Write the main ideas covered in today's session -->

--Bootcamp curricullum
-how to study ,share and support one another how to create Github how to collaborate on Github hobbies that constantly produce strong candidate how to fork a repository
+-I learned all about the topics to be covered in the bootcamp -How to create a Github account
+-How to fork a repository edit and save
+-How to commit a repository and collaborate it
+-How to rename a downloaded template of a repository -How to pull a repository
 -
 -